 This week, let’s focus on the overall plotting of your novel, so the rest of your planning month will be productive.
 If you decided to do NaNo, I gather you already have an inkling of the novel you want to write.
 If you don’t, then I’d suggest starting here for some brainstorming ideas or looking at the bigger story picture here before diving into today’s article.

 Decide if you’re going to go for a complete 50K novel (even if the plan is to flesh it out later) or the first 50K of a longer novel.

-Even if it’s bad, write down your one-sentence pitch line.
-What this story is about.
+Even if it’s bad, write down your one-sentence pitch line and nail what this story is about.
 This holds true for either a full or half novel.
 If you can’t do it in one sentence don’t sweat it, but try to keep it under a paragraph if you can.
 Think of it like writing a query to identify all the critical pieces of your novel.
 If you absolutely can’t boil it down to a few sentences, that’s a red flag that you don’t have a solid understanding of what the core conflict is yet, and that can result in hitting a wall around the 25% mark.

 Why do this: Clarifying what the core conflict of your novel is will make it easier to plot (and write) that novel.
 You’ll have a clear goal for your protagonist to work toward, and you’ll be able to determine if a subplot or idea is helping your novel or sending you off on a tangent.You might try this basic three-point outline structure as an early test to see if you have enough plot to write an entire novel.